excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-BEST-PRACTICES.md

 ## Dependency Injection
 The application is using Autofac as the DI container.
 Each project contains a module file that is responsible for registering the contained components with the container.
-The overall container is setup in the ContainerConfig in ***Launchpad.Web***.
+The overall container is setup in the ContainerConfig in ***Voyage.Web***.

 The lifetime for the majority of components should be per request to keep request scopes isolated.
 Autofac will handle diposing the resolved values the end of the request.
 For more: [http://docs.autofac.org/en/latest/lifetime/disposal.html](http://docs.autofac.org/en/latest/lifetime/disposal.html)